Arcturus Therapeutics Holdings Inc. (ARCT) Shares Up Despite Recent Market Volatility

-Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) has experienced a rise in its stock price by 7.60 compared to its previous closing price of 26.58.
-However, the company has seen a gain of 19.47% in its stock price over the last five trading days.
+The stock price of Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) has surged by 2.57 when compared to previous closing price of 28.35, but the company has seen a 11.89% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) Right Now?

-Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) has a higher price-to-earnings ratio of 7.08x compared to its average ratio, and the 36-month beta value for ARCT is at 2.56.
-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Arcturus Therapeutics Holdings Inc. (NASDAQ: ARCT) has a price-to-earnings ratio that is above its average at 7.75x. and a 36-month beta value of 2.60.
+Opinions on the stock are mixed, with 7 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored